FEATURED RESOURCES

 Center intersectionality and uplift the diverse identities of multilingual and immigrant students.

-Provided by the New York State Education Department, use this tool with your school community to engage in meaningful inquiry around your ML/ELL data and put a plan of action in place to support students at risk of not graduating high school.
+Provided by the New York State Education Department, use this tool with your school community to engage in meaningful inquiry around your ML/ELL data and put a plan of action in place to support students at risk of not graduating from high school.
 Identify dropout prevention measures that multiple school-based personnel are responsible for and utilize your school's college and career planning data points to support matriculation milestones for MLs/ELLs.

-Engage with additional resources that center the diversity and brilliance of our multilingual learners and immigrant students ranging from family engagement, postsecondary support, instructional resources, and data and policy.
+Engage with additional resources that center the diversity and brilliance of our multilingual learners and immigrant students, ranging from family engagement, postsecondary support, instructional resources, and data and policy.